YoussefKamal098/simple_shell/README.md

 $
 vagrant@vagrant-ubuntu-trusty-64:~/HOLBERTON/simple_shell_project$
 ```
-Node that in the second line the `Ctrl+D`  is typed
+Note that in the second line the `Ctrl+D`  is typed
 ## Contributions

 Contributions to the Shell are welcome!
 Fork the repository, make your changes, and submit a pull request.
 Please follow the existing code style and conventions.